PC Proxy: A Method for Dynamical Tracer Reconstruction: Theory

 To get a handle on the error, we consider first a fully passive tracer (no sources or sinks) started with initial conditions $\vect q_0$.
 Expanding this in terms of the right singular vectors with a set of coefficients, $\vect c_0$:

 means that the final tracer takes the following form:

 however we are only calculating the top $k$ singular vectors, so the interpolation looks like this:

-The error is simply the terms left out of the equation, discounting errors introduced through discretization and because of a finitely resolved (and possibly inaccurate) wind field.
+The most significant source of error are the terms left out of the equation.
 The smaller the remaining singular values, $\lbrace s_i|i=[k+1..n_p]\rbrace$, the smaller the error, where $n_p$ is the total number of grid points in the tracer.
 This is why the Lyapunov exponents are useful: they tell us how fast the singular values shrink.

 A tracer interpolated with all the singular vectors will take the form:

 Substitution of (\ref{c0}) into (\ref{sources_sinks}) and comparison with (\ref{full_interpolation}) produces the following:

 In other words, we need to project the integrated source terms onto the singular vectors.
 As before, the error is given by terms not included in the analysis: